Yulchonok14/GitHub-Repos/README.md

 Run `npm install` in the root folder

-* `npm build` to build the application in the production mode
+* `npm run build` to build the application in the production mode
 * `npm start` to start server and run application locally
 * `npm test` to run tests with test coverage